RichardChambers/esp32_projects/README.md

  Get Board Info shows "Unknown board".

+ My development environment currently:
+  - the Arduino IDE 2.0 on a Dell laptop with Windows 10

+**Adding support for ESP32 in Arduino IDE 2**

+I installed Arduino IDE 2.0 and it worked fine out of the box with an Arduino UNO R3.
+I then used the tutorial at https://randomnerdtutorials.com/installing-esp32-arduino-ide-2-0/ to install the Espresif ESP32 libraries at `https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json`.

+I then ran into a problem with my ESP32 not automatically creating a COM port when it was plugged in.
+I then found this posting, https://www.esp32.com/viewtopic.php?t=5841 which mentioned that additional device drives needed to be installed.

+> 2) The USB connection is not handled by the ESP32, as an ESP32 only has serial lines (rx and tx), no USB.
+A dev board typically includes some sort of USB to serial converter chip (sometimes refered to as FTDI).
+This chip communicates with your computer, resulting in the creation of a virtual COM port.
+If you have a driver for that chip instaled, otherwise it won't work.
+Without a driver the chip probably turns up as unsupported or unrecognised device in your hardware list.
+Although the ESP32 module may be the same, you might have a dev board with a different USB to serial converter than other devices you might have tested on your computer.
+So if one dev board works and another one doesn't, that does not necessarily mean the board is defective.
+You might just need to install a driver for the USB to serial chip on your dev board.

+I first installed the CH340 USB device driver https://sparks.gogo.co.nz/ch340.html which did not help

+I then installed the CP210x USB to UART Bridge VCP Drivers from https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers and that worked.
+I now can access a plugged in Arduino UNO R3 from one COM port and an ESP32 from another COM port.

 **Various articles about the ESP32 and using it with sensors**

 ESP32: DHT11/22 Humidity Temperature Sensor Interfacing Example https://circuits4you.com/2019/01/25/esp32-dht11-22-humidity-temperature-sensor-interfacing-example/